Updated June 27, 2023

 - It has an active screen record that allows Testers to identify objects.

 - It has a very good Object identification mechanism.

-- So, It allows to edit the scripts and enhance them.
+- So, It allows editing the scripts and enhances them.

-- For analysis, Test reporting is also possible through QTP.
+- For analysis, Test reporting is also possible through it.

 - It is easy to maintain.

 The most basic requirement for learning is the understanding of software testing.
 One must have basic knowledge of Testing and related concepts.
 Secondly, it uses VB Script as its scripting language.
 So, knowing VB Script will be an added advantage.

 Testing and Automated Testing are big requirements in software development.
 Automated testing saves time, and QTP allows us to generate automated test cases without writing code directly, saving a lot more time.
 Again, as It will enable us to create scripts using User Interface with additional features, it becomes very easy to generate.

 For Testers, It is an essential tool.
 It is still used in the IT industry today.
 It is easy to use and has stable support from the vendor.
 Therefore, these professionals are always in demand.
 Remember, UFT is the latest known version of QTP.